Am0stafa/Authentication-System/README.md

 # Authentication-System
 TODO:\

-- remove roles from jwt \
+- remove roles from jwt and password from user info in login.jsx \
+- create header and footer in the outlet component \
 - add user profile page \
+- save name and email to local storage
 - add the file upload \
 - add phone number functionality and choses if they want 2fa \
 - iamhuman check \